10 Day Challenge

-Welcome to the Three Jewels' Sit for Good: 30-Day Meditation Challenge.
-We’re so stoked you’ll be meditating with us and we are confident that if you stick to it, you will see an incredible transformation.
-Here are a few suggestions passed down from meditators throughout the centuries that will set you up for an awesome meditation.
-Dive in and happy meditating!
+Welcome to the Three Jewels Meditate for Good: 10-Day Meditation Challenge.
+We’re thrilled you’re meditating with us and we’re confident that if you stick to it, you will see an incredible transformation.
+Here are a few suggestions that will set you up for an awesome meditation.
+Happy meditating!

 Where to Meditate

-Ideally, you want to be somewhere that you won’t be bothered by others and there isn’t too much noise.
-It’s helpful to have objects that are special to you around the spot where you’ll be sitting for example, a photo of someone you love and admire.
-And lastly, clean it up!
-You want your spot to be fresh and inviting so that you look forward to meditating there.
+Ideally, you want to be somewhere that is quite and you won’t be bothered by others.
+Clean it up!
+A clear space can influence the clarity in your mind.
+And lastly, make it special.
+Set out a photo of someone you love and admire, or an object that has some special meaning for you.
+You want your spot to be inviting so that you look forward to meditating there.

 How to Sit

 You can sit in a chair or cross-legged on the floor.
 The most important thing is that your spine is straight.
 Then relax your shoulders, your chin should be parallel to the floor, and place your tongue right where your gums meet your top teeth (this helps with the flow of saliva while meditating).
 Either close your eyes completely, or leave your eyelids slightly cracked to let in a bit of light, but not enough to make out shapes.
 Release the tension in your face - forehead, eyelids, your mouth, and now you’re ready to observe your breath.